-At the other end of the spectrum, if you know exactly what you want and always have done, the age old saying still goes – “it’s not what you know, it’s who you know.”
-To some degree this still applies, and I’m telling you from first-hand experience as a BA Geography graduate – where you can become a teacher, go travelling or continue on to a post-graduate (Yes, I know I’m generalising the degree but just go with me…) From my experience as a Town Planning recruitment consultant, I have been offered work experience, internships and graduate roles with post-graduate sponsorship.
+At the other end of the spectrum, if you know exactly what you want and always have done, the age-old saying still goes – “it’s not what you know, it’s who you know.”
+To some degree, this still applies, and I’m telling you from first-hand experience as a BA Geography graduate – where you can become a teacher, go traveling or continue on to a post-graduate (Yes, I know I’m generalising the degree but just go with me…) From my experience as a Town Planning recruitment consultant, I have been offered work experience, internships and graduate roles with post-graduate sponsorship.
 And I know I’m not the only one.

 “Yeah yeah, I hear that.
 What did you say again?”